elieraad/pilates-management/database/README.md

 # Database Setup Guide

-This directory contains all the SQL scripts needed to set up the Pilates Studio Management database in Supabase.
+This directory contains all the SQL scripts needed to set up the Fitness Studio Management database in Supabase.

 ## Structure